Make a lasting power of attorney

 - sign as the certificate provider

-You can’t be a witness if you’re the person appointing an attorney.
+You cannot be a witness if you’re the person appointing an attorney.

 Ask the Office of the Public Guardian about help you can get if you:

-- don’t have a computer or internet access
+- do not have a computer or printer

 - want to use the online service but need some help